Symmetries, anomalies, and dualities of two-dimensional Non-Linear Sigma Models: Summary outlook

 These symmetries and their anomalies have an important role in the construction of non-invertible symmetries in NLSMs of \cite{Arias-Tamargo:2025xdd}, which we studied in the last part of the paper.
 This non-invertible is found by gauging a finite subgroup of the global symmetry in half of the worldsheet and looking for the particular values of the various parameters such that the theory on both halves is the same \cite{ChoiCordovaHsinLam2021}.
 Two zeroth order requirements for this to be possible are that 1) there is a non-anomalous discrete subgroup to gauge and 2) the global symmetry is preserved by the gauging.
 Our findings allow us to conclude that this is the case: there is always a discrete subgroup of the global symmetry that one can gauge and, moreover, the symmetry structure is left unchanged by the gauging.
 This relies on the exchange of symmetry group extensions with mixed anomalies \cite{Tachikawa:2017gyf}.
 In particular, when the self-duality conditions \eqref{eq:duality_condition} are satisfied, the symmetries and anomalies are the same after gauging.

 For simplicity, in this work we have focused on the case of a single isometry, associated with one $S^1$ fibre of the target space.
 In general, a manifold $M$ can have many isometries, with Killing vectors that may or may not commute.
 As a result the isometry symmetry can be greater than $\U(1)$ and, for example, can be non-Abelian.
 It would be interesting to carry out a similar analysis to the one of this work for those cases.
 The case of several commuting Killing vectors is a straightforward generalisation, and the pure 't Hooft anomalies in the case where the global symmetry is continuous, i.e.~$\U(1)^d$, have been discussed in \cite{Hull:1989jk,Hull:1991uw}.
 When the Killing vectors do not commute, so the isometry symmetry is non-Abelian, the situation is less clear.
 Firstly, the identification of the dual isometry symmetry is not known in this case, primarily since non-abelian T-duality is less well understood than the Abelian version.
 Secondly, if the non-Abelian symmetry is discrete, the cocycle technology that we have employed in this work will not apply since singular cohomology groups can only have coefficients in Abelian groups and a more categorical description of the symmetry structure would be required.
+The situation may be clearer when the target space is a semi-simple Lie group $G$ and the NLSM has $G\times G$ isometry symmetry, since $H^2(G)$ is trivial and the WZ term is guaranteed to preserve the continuous symmetry.